Islombek17/Stopwatch-ios_mobile/README.md

 ## Stop Watch IOS
-I am sharing a Weather App implemented in JavaScript, which utilizes an API.
+I am sharing how to make a StopWatch with IOS UI in JavaScript.

 ## Screenshot
 Here is a result: